stefanfluck/palmpy/README.md

 This repository is a the result of student work at the Center for Aviation, ZHAW School of Engineering in Winterthur and is work in progress.

+For guidance, please see the documentation in the docs folder.
+The palmpy folder contains the python package.
+Put the folder in a location as described in the documentation.